awsdocs/amazon-lex-developer-guide/doc_source/howitworks-service-permissions.md

 Amazon Lex uses two IAM service\-linked roles:

-+ **AWSServiceRoleForLexBots** — Amazon Lex uses this service\-linked role to invoke Amazon Polly to synthesize speech responses for your bot\.
++ **AWSServiceRoleForLexBots**—Amazon Lex uses this service\-linked role to invoke Amazon Polly to synthesize speech responses for your bot\.

-+ **AWSServiceRoleForLexChannels** — Amazon Lex uses this service\-linked role to post text to your bot when managing channels\.
++ **AWSServiceRoleForLexChannels**—Amazon Lex uses this service\-linked role to post text to your bot when managing channels\.

 You don't need to manually create either of these roles\.
 When you create your first bot using the console, Amazon Lex creates the **AWSServiceRoleForLexBots** role for you\.
 When you first associate a bot with a messaging channel, Amazon Lex creates the **AWSServiceRoleForLexChannels** role for you\.